agateau/devo/README.md

 If you are in `$DEVO_SOURCE_BASE_DIR/prj1/foo`, `devo-cb` will switch to `$DEVO_BUILD_BASE_DIR/prj1`.

-If no build dir can be found, `devo-cb` offers to create it.
+If no build dir can be found but user is in a source dir, `devo-cb` offers to create it.

+When outside of a source dir, prints an error.

 ### `devo_cs`